tatpongkatanyukul/ANN/README.md

       * click ```<>``` (Code sniplets) on the left menu
     * mount drive
       * click (Files icon) on the left menu
+    * It limits usage to 0.5 hr.

+  * Long training: Bach server

 ---
 Mac Lab (Radeon GPU)
   * ```Dmelab2018```